 Choosing in-house delivery means you get much more control over everything from your delivery team and delivery times to your delivery menu and restaurant operations.

-You get to design your delivery menu and set delivery prices in house, ensuring you are delivery food that travels well.
+You get to design your delivery menu and set delivery prices in-house, ensuring you are delivering food that travels well.
 Link your delivery service to your existing restaurant POS systems.
 Use your trusted workforce for delivering food.
-And have greater control over your restaurant operations including managing volume at peak times and keeping your profits in house.
+And have greater control over your restaurant operations including managing volume at peak times and keeping your profits in-house.

 Operating your own delivery business also allows for better customer engagement.
 You can track drivers in real-time and get instant feedback from customers.
 You also have greater control over customer data.

-ShiftPixy’s team are experts in hospitality management, technology and the gig economy.
-The ShiftPixy native delivery management platform combines existing human capital management expertise with comprehensive commercial driver cover, liability insurance, route mapping and real-time customer communication.
+ShiftPixy’s team is an expert in hospitality management, technology, and the gig economy.
+The ShiftPixy native delivery management platform combines existing human capital management expertise with comprehensive commercial driver cover, liability insurance, route mapping, and real-time customer communication.